foliovision/fv-wordpress-flowplayer/readme.txt

 = 7.4.33.727 - 2020/08/24 =

 * Bugfix - Autoplay - hide initial play arrow animation when autoplaying a video did also hide the loading progress indicator
-* DASH.js library update to 3.0.0 as some videos wouldn't play on macOS 10.5.6 with Safari 13.1.2
+* DASH.js library downgrade to 3.0.0 as some videos wouldn't play on macOS 10.5.6 with Safari 13.1.2

 = 7.4.32.727 - 2020/08/14 =